China clamps down on sexual content on WeChat

 WeChat, known as Weixin in China, is by far the country’s most popular messaging app with 500 million users.

-Citing its potential to destabilise society, or in the case of pornography, damage mental health, censors have sought to exert greater control over the Internet and social media apps.
+Citing its potential to destabilize society, or in the case of pornography, damage mental health, censors have sought to exert greater control over the Internet and social media apps.

-Some of China’s largest Internet companies deleted 60,000 online accounts in February because they were linked to the spreading of rumours, pornography and terrorism, the CAC said.
+Some of China’s largest Internet companies deleted 60,000 online accounts in February because they were linked to the spreading of rumors, pornography and terrorism, the CAC said.